Guidance for doctors who are pregnant or breastfeeding

 As a BMA member, doctors should contact the BMA with all correspondence regarding this issue as soon as possible.

-Junior doctor rights on rotating
+Resident doctor rights on rotating

-We would emphasise to junior doctors that, upon rotation to a new employer, they are legally entitled to a further risk assessment at their new employer.
+We would emphasise to resident doctors that, upon rotation to a new employer, they are legally entitled to a further risk assessment at their new employer.
 This is to ensure that they can work in this new workplace.
 The same processes as outlined above should be applied.